OpenDSA/OpenDSA/RST/en/List/StackRecur.rst

 return value that the recursive call gives back.
 Thinking about *how* that answer is computed just gets in the way of understanding.
-There a good reasons to understand how recursion is implemented, but helping you to write recursive functions is not one of them.
+There are good reasons to understand how recursion is implemented, but helping you to write recursive functions is not one of them.

 Perhaps the most common computer application that uses